Berkeley Art Museum and Pacific Film Archive

-The Berkeley Art Museum and Pacific Film Archive (BAMPFA, formerly abbreviated as BAM/PFA) are a combined art museum, repertory movie theater, and archive associated with the University of California, Berkeley.
-Lawrence Rinder was Director from 2008, succeeded by Julie Rodrigues Widholm in August, 2020.
+The Berkeley Art Museum and Pacific Film Archive (BAMPFA, formerly abbreviated as BAM/PFA) are a combined art museum, repertory movie theater, and film archive associated with the University of California, Berkeley.
+Jules Rodrigues Widholm is the current Executive Director since August 2020.
+She succeeds Lawrence Rinder who served from 2008 to 2020.
 The museum is a member of the North American Reciprocal Museums program.

 Collection

 Art

-The University of California art collection began with Flight into Egypt, a 16th-century oil on wood panel by the School of Joachim Patinir gifted to the university by San Francisco banker and financier François Louis Alfred Pioche in 1870.
-The museum was founded in 1963 after a donation was made to the university from artist and teacher Hans Hofmann of 45 paintings plus $250,000.
-A competition to design a building was announced in 1964, and the museum, designed by Mario Ciampi, opened in 1970.
+The University of California art collection began with Flight into Egypt, a 16th-century oil on wood panel by the School of Joachim Patinir which was gifted to the University by San Francisco banker and financier François Louis Alfred Pioche in 1870.
+1881 saw the opening of the Bacon Art and Library Building, named for Henry Douglas Bacon, who donated half the funds for its construction, his library, and several paintings, including Albert Bierstadt's Yosemite Winter Scene (1872).

+The museum was officially founded in 1963 after a donation was made to the university from artist and teacher Hans Hofmann of 45 paintings plus $250,000.
+A competition to design a building was announced in 1964, and the museum, designed by Mario Ciampi, and associates Ronald Wagner and Richard Jurasch, opened in 1970.
 Founding Director Peter Selz, formerly of the Museum of Modern Art in New York, served from 1965 to 1973 and played a key role in establishing the museum, championing unorthodox Bay Area artists.

-The collection holds more than 22,000 works of art, including Ming and Qing dynasty Chinese paintings, Mughal dynasty Indian miniature painting, Baroque painting, old master prints and drawings, early American painting, African-American quilts, 19th and 20th century photography, Conceptual art, and international contemporary art.
+He was succeeded by James Elliott, who served as director until 1988.

-The museum has featured works by Albert Bierstadt, Jonathan Borofsky, Joan Brown, Robert Colescott, Jay DeFeo, Helen Frankenthaler, Paul Gauguin, Juan Gris, Ant Farm, Howard Fried, Paul Kos, Robert Mapplethorpe, Knox Martin, Jackson Pollock, Mark Rothko, and Sebastião Salgado.
+The museum has shown the works of Ant Farm, Joe Brainard, Joan Brown, Theresa Hak Kyung Cha, Robert Colescott, Jay DeFeo, Juan Gris, Eva Hesse, Paul Kos, Robert Mapplethorpe, Barry McGee, Richard Misrach, Bruce Nauman, Peter Paul Rubens, Martin Puryear, Sebastião Salgado, William Wiley, and many others.

-The museum also features the MATRIX Program for Contemporary Art.
-MATRIX has featured artists such as Jean-Michel Basquiat, Louise Bourgeois, James Lee Byars, Sophie Calle, Jay DeFeo, Willem de Kooning, Juan Downey, Eva Hesse, Sol LeWitt, Shirin Neshat, Nancy Spero, Cecilia Vicuña, and Andy Warhol.
+The museum also features the MATRIX Program for Contemporary Art, founded in 1978 by James Elliott.
+MATRIX has featured artists such as Zarouhie Abdalian, Michael Armitage, Geta Brătescu, Cecilia Edefalk, Paz Errázuriz, Nicole Eisenman, Myoko Ito, Anna Maria Maiolino, Otobong Nkanga, Will Rogan, Linda Stark, and John Zurier.

+Past curators on the staff of the museum include David A. Ross, Mark Rosenthal, Constance Lewallen, Lucinda Barnes, Michael Auping, and Apsara DiQuinzio.